 Step 1.
 Identifying specific activities and milestones

-By listing all your tasks in the table, you get the clear overview of all the steps which you can subsequently expand by adding information on sequence and the time necessary to complete each activity.
+By listing all your tasks in the table, you get a clear overview of all the steps which you can subsequently expand by adding information on sequence and the time necessary to complete each activity.

 Step 2.
 Determining the sequence of activities